Abhishek8229/ci-cd-openshift-lab/README.md

-# CI/CD with OpenShift Pipelines
+# ci-cd-final-project

-This project demonstrates a complete CI/CD pipeline using:
+This project demonstrates a complete CI/CD pipeline using GitHub Actions, Tekton, and OpenShift Pipelines.

 - GitHub Actions
 - Tekton Pipelines